cardosojoao/dot8assetmanager/README.md

 - .png: sets GeneratedBy and Path
 - .afb and .pt3: set GeneratedBy and Path
 - other extensions: base metadata only unless updated by other flows
-- new metadata files are created with `Enable: true`
+- new metadata files are created with `Enable: true` (this field defaults to `true` if omitted in existing files)

 Metadata Modified is updated to current timestamp only after all action steps for a file succeed.